 Programme & Co-ordinators

-The Forum sessions will include peer-led discussion and workshops given by Prof. Dr. Andreas-Lehmann-Wermser (Hannover University of Music, Drama and Media, Germany) and Prof. Dr. Olle Zandén (University of Gothenburg, Sweden)
+The Forum sessions will include peer-led discussion and workshops given by Prof. Dr. Andreas-Lehmann-Wermser and Prof. Dr. Olle Zandén.

 All participating students will contribute a poster to be exhibited on the first day to facilitate discussion.
 These will be designed to present plans, initial findings or frameworks.
 An e-book of abstracts will be distributed to all participants in advance of the Forum.
 Participants whose papers have been accepted for presentation in the main conference are offered verbal feedback following the session, or in written form via email as soon as possible afterwards.